rescu/rescu_textbook/README.md

 + functions and reusable code; usefulness of functions; classes if theres time
 + good programming practice
 + much of this is best taught by example
++ can provide some Project-Euler-type examples to show how these things are useful

 ### Plotting-Introduction to Matplotlib